icopy-site/awesome/docs/awesome/static-analysis.md

 - [Prettier](https://prettier.io) - An opinionated code formatter.
 - [Pronto](https://github.com/prontolabs/pronto) - Quick automated code review of your changes.
 Supports more than 40 runners for various languages, including Clang, Elixir, JavaScript, PHP, Ruby and more.
 - [prospector](https://github.com/PyCQA/prospector) - A wrapper around `pylint`, `pep8`, `mccabe` and others.
-- [PT.PM](https://github.com/PositiveTechnologies/PT.PM) - An engine for searching patterns in the source code, based on Unified AST or UST.
+- [PT.PM](https://github.com/PositiveTechnologies/PT.PM) :warning: - An engine for searching patterns in the source code, based on Unified AST or UST.
 At present time C#, Java, PHP, PL/SQL, T-SQL, and JavaScript are supported.
 Patterns can be described within the code or using a DSL.
 - [PVS-Studio](https://pvs-studio.com) :copyright: - A ([conditionally free](https://pvs-studio.com/en/order/open-source-license) for FOSS and individual developers) static analysis of C, C++, C# and Java code.
 For advertising purposes [you can propose a large FOSS project for analysis by PVS employees](https://github.com/viva64/pvs-studio-check-list).
 Supports CWE mapping, MISRA and CERT coding standards.
 - [pylama](https://pylama.readthedocs.io/en/latest/) - Code audit tool for Python and JavaScript.
 Wraps pycodestyle, pydocstyle, PyFlakes, Mccabe, Pylint, and more
 - [quality](https://github.com/apiology/quality) - Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.